Vishal062/Coding-Practice/OneLinerReact.md

 >## What is react?
 >React js is an open source javascript libary, is used to building User Interface in single page application, react is used for building UI in mobile and web apps.React is not a framework its just a library.

+> ## Main feature of react are :
+>It uses the virtual DOM instead of the real DOM.
+>It uses server-side rendering.
+>It follows uni-directional data flow or data binding.

 # Q2.
 What is JSX?